-Missing out on the usual events is a blow to many children and adults alike, but canceling large gatherings does mean cancelling Halloween!
+Missing out on the usual events is a blow to many children and adults alike, but canceling large gatherings does not mean canceling Halloween!
 It just means coming up with new ways to have fun and get spooked.
 Here are some fun, low-risk ways to celebrate Halloween during a pandemic.

 For many, dressing up in costume is one of the most essential parts of Halloween.
 You can breathe a sigh of relief because costumes are still on the table this year.
 In fact, they can be more spectacular than ever if you are spending more time at home and can get every detail right.